INSTALLATION GUIDE

 What are the electrical requirements for a sauna installation in the UK?

 A sauna is a special location under BS 7671 Section 703.
-It needs a dedicated radial circuit sized to the heater (typically 20A to 40A), heat-resistant cable inside the room (silicone rubber rated 170°C to 180°C), and 30mA RCD protection on all circuits under Reg 703.411.3.3.
-Equipment must meet the zone rules of Regs 703.32.1 to 703.32.3.
-An EIC must be issued and the work notified under Part P.
+It needs a dedicated radial circuit sized to the heater data plate (typically 20A to 40A), 30mA RCD additional protection on all circuits of the sauna (Reg 703.411.3.3), and equipment to at least IPX4.
+In Zone 3, equipment must withstand 125°C and cable insulation and sheaths 170°C (Reg 703.512.2) — silicone rubber cable, not 70°C PVC.
+An EIC must be issued and the new circuit notified under Part P.

 1,000+